yegormi/guidebook-ios/README.md

 - [Acknowledgments](#acknowledgments)

 ## Introduction
+GuideBook is a feature-rich iOS app that allows users to explore, view, and favorite guides.
 It offers a user-friendly interface, smooth navigation, and essential travel information in one place.
 This README provides an overview of the app, installation instructions, and how to get started.

 ## Key Features